 After consultations and project visits by EEF representatives, the board of the equal education fund decided to support the work of Las Hormiguitas starting in 2016.
 It is important for the EEF to recognize the staff’s engagement by assuring them a reasonable salary.
 The effects of these payments are passed on directly to the children in the form of instruction, psychological supervision and the structured activities program.
 Further funding will be spent on school equipment, books and materials for the workshops.

 Connections with Europe in the form of city partnerships have existed for a long time.
-Through the sale of Christmas cards, a photocopying service and the rental of an adjoining building, the project also generates some of its own income.
+Through a photocopying service, the rental of chairs and tables and contributions by the parents of the beneficiaries, the project also generates some of its own income.
 With its engagement in the project, the EEF intends to expand this self-generated income.
-A basic element of this engagement would be the professionalization of reporting and bookkeeping.
+A basic element of this engagement would be the professionalisation of reporting and bookkeeping.
 In addition to financial support, the EEF will therefore contribute its know-how in the areas of administration and planning.

 Nicaragua